dtingley11/KernelSU-iOS-Emoji/README.md

 [Kenta15](https://github.com/Keinta15) - For creating the orignal module

 [bugreportion](https://github.com/bugreportion) - For creating a fork of the original.
-The changes they made let me understand what I needed to do to add raw compatability for KernelSU
+The changes they made let me understand what I needed to do to add basic compatability for KernelSU